satmonkey/MeteorDL/README.md

 - NVidia CUDA capable GPU
 - min.
 4GB RAM
 - python > 3.5
+- IP camera with 720p or 1080p resolution

 It has been tested on Linux PC with NVidia GeForce GTX-1080 GPU and Jetson Nano 4GB.